aglabx/OantigenMiner/README.md

 ## Troubleshooting

-In case of any troubles or issues you can open an issue in the GitHub page of the tool or write to authors directly.
+In case of any trouble or issues, you can open an issue on the GitHub page of the tool or directly contact the authors.

 ## Citation

 If you use these tool, please cite as: